albertomgranda/APTDetection/README.md

 #### DM

-Contains the 10 detection modules divided by the 7 APT attack stage.
+Contains the 10 detection modules divided by the 7 APT attack stages

 Each modules contains the rule file and a parse.py script necessary for parsing the log files